 Usually noncontrast CT and, if negative, lumbar puncture

 Diagnosis of subarachnoid hemorrhage is suggested by characteristic symptoms.
 Testing should proceed as rapidly as possible, before damage becomes irreversible.

 Noncontrast CT is done within 6 hours of symptom onset.
-MRI is comparably sensitive but less likely to be immediately available.
+When done within this time frame, this test has very high sensitivity.
+Therefore, if this test does not detect a subarachnoid hemorrhage, no other testing is needed as long as patients have a normal physical examination, no meningeal signs, and no anemia, MRI is comparably sensitive but less likely to be immediately available.
 False-negative results occur if volume of blood is small or if the patient is so anemic that blood is isodense with brain tissue.

 Pearls & Pitfalls

 RBCs in CSF may also be caused by traumatic lumbar puncture.
 Traumatic lumbar puncture is suspected if the RBC count decreases in tubes of CSF drawn sequentially during the same lumbar puncture.
 About 6 hours or more after a subarachnoid hemorrhage, RBCs become crenated and lyse, resulting in a xanthochromic CSF supernatant and visible crenated RBCs (noted during microscopic CSF examination); these findings usually indicate that subarachnoid hemorrhage preceded the lumbar puncture.
 If there is still doubt, hemorrhage should be assumed, or the lumbar puncture should be repeated in 8 to 12 hours.